What are Citrix NetScaler ADCs and Gateways? #

 Results from the above query should be triaged to verify they are affected ADC or Gateway products and if they are running updated firmware versions.

-You can also use the following query in your Software and Services inventory pages to locate NetScaler software:
+The following query could also be used in on the Software and Services inventory pages to locate NetScaler software:

 product:netscaler